Mike Shannon: Early life

-Shannon was born and raised in south St. Louis at 7045 Winona Avenue, the second-oldest of six children of Thomas A. Shannon and Elizabeth W. Richason Shannon.
+Shannon was born on July 15, 1939, and raised in south St. Louis, the second-oldest of six children of Thomas A. Shannon and Elizabeth W. Richason Shannon.
 Shannon's father was a St. Louis police officer and after getting his law degree, worked in the prosecuting attorney's office before becoming the Prosecuting Attorney for the City of St. Louis in the early 1970s.

-Shannon attended grade school at Epiphany of Our Lord Catholic School, and graduated from Christian Brothers College High School in 1957.
-He was the Missouri High School Player of the Year in both football and basketball his senior year, and remains the only athlete to win both awards in the same year.
+Shannon attended grade school at Epiphany of Our Lord Catholic School and graduated from Christian Brothers College High School in 1957.
+He was the Missouri High School Player of the Year in both football and basketball his senior year and remains the only athlete to win both awards in the same year.

-He attended the University of Missouri before leaving in 1958 to begin his professional baseball career after signing with Bing Devine, general manager of the St. Louis Cardinals.
-Shannon, who believed himself to be a better football player, has said that if football players were paid better during his era, he probably would have stayed at Missouri and sought a professional football career.
+Shannon attended the University of Missouri and played college baseball for the Missouri Tigers before leaving in 1958 to begin his professional baseball career after signing with Bing Devine, general manager of the St. Louis Cardinals.
+Shannon, a quarterback, believed himself to be a better football player, and has said that if football players had been paid better during his era, he probably would have stayed at Missouri and sought a professional football career.
 His former coach Frank Broyles said that had he stayed in school, Shannon might have won the Heisman Trophy.

 Playing career

 Shannon began his big league career with the St. Louis Cardinals in 1962.
 In 1964, he became the team's regular right fielder, shifting to third base (in order to make room for the newly acquired Roger Maris) in 1967.
 Shannon played in three World Series for the Cardinals.
-He hit a game-tying two-run homer off Whitey Ford in Game 1 of the 1964 World Series against the New York Yankees, which St. Louis won 9-5.
+He hit a game-tying two-run homer off Whitey Ford in Game 1 of the 1964 World Series against the New York Yankees, which St. Louis won 9–5.

-In 1966, Shannon batted .288 in 137 games with 16 home runs and 64 RBI.
-He was named NL Player of the Month in July (.395, 7 HR, 23 RBI).
-For 1968, he batted .266 in 156 games, with 15 home runs and 79 RBI; such stats were enough to earn him seventh place in MVP voting, behind teammates Bob Gibson, Curt Flood, and Lou Brock, as well as Giants Willie McCovey and Juan Marichal, and Pete Rose of the Reds.
+In 1966, Shannon batted .288 in 137 games played with 16 home runs and 64 runs batted in (RBIs).
+He was named the National League's (NL) Player of the Month in July (.395, seven home runs, 23 RBIs).
+For 1968, he batted .266 in 156 games, with 15 home runs and 79 RBIs; he finished in seventh place in voting for the NL Most Valuable Player Award, behind teammates Bob Gibson, Curt Flood, and Lou Brock, as well as Giants Willie McCovey and Juan Marichal, and Pete Rose of the Cincinnati Reds.

 In Game 3 of the 1967 World Series against the Boston Red Sox, Shannon hit a home run off Gary Bell.
-In Game 7 of the 1968 World Series against the Detroit Tigers, Shannon's solo home run off Mickey Lolich was the Cardinals' only run off Lolich as the Tigers clinched.
-Shannon also hit the last home run in the original Busch Stadium (Sportsman's Park) in 1966 and the first one for the Cardinals in the second Busch Stadium (Busch Memorial Stadium).
+In Game 7 of the 1968 World Series against the Detroit Tigers, Shannon's solo home run off Mickey Lolich was the Cardinals' only run off Lolich as the Tigers clinched the series.
+Shannon also hit the last home run in Sportsman's Park in 1966 and the first one for the Cardinals in Busch Memorial Stadium.
 In 1970, he contracted nephritis, a kidney disease, which ended his playing career.